martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/products.lagda.md

 ## The identity function

-To *introduce* functions, we use `λ`-abstractions like in Haskell.
+To *introduce* functions, we use `λ`-abstractions.
 For example, the identity function can be defined as follows:
 <!--
 The following trick allows us to check the correctness of alternative definitions without name clashes:
 ```agda